Teaching Assistant Faculty

 The department offers several opportunities for enhancing teaching skills and preparing to teach Religious Studies.

-- REL 6940, Teaching Religious Studies.
+- RLG 6940, Teaching Religious Studies.
 Designing an introductory course—syllabus, resources, texts.
 Developing a pedagogical style.
 Career considerations.
 3 cr.

 - Pedagogy Workshop.
 1 credit for attending TA workshop in summer.